S-VHS

+Super VHS, commonly abbreviated as S-VHS, is an analog video cassette format introduced by JVC in 1987 as a more developed version of the VHS (Video Home System) format.
+S-VHS improved image quality by increasing the bandwidth of the luminance (brightness) signal, allowing for a resolution of approximately 400 horizontal lines, compared to the 240 lines typical of VHS.
+The format used the same physical cassette shell as VHS but required higher-grade magnetic tape and compatible recording and playback equipment.

+S-VHS decks are backward-compatible with standard VHS tapes, allowing them to play and record in VHS format.
+However, S-VHS tapes generally cannot be played in VHS-only machines, due to differences in the signal encoding.

+Despite its technical advantages, S-VHS struggled to gain widespread consumer adoption due to the higher cost of equipment and tapes, along with the limited availability of pre-recorded content.
+The format found moderate success in professional, educational, and industrial applications, including video production, surveillance camera recording, and television broadcasting, where its higher resolution and compatibility with VHS tapes made it a practical transitional format.

 Technical information

-Like VHS, the S-VHS format uses a color under modulation scheme.
+Like VHS, the S-VHS format uses a color under A modulation scheme.
 S-VHS improves luminance (luma) resolution by increasing luminance bandwidth.
 Increased bandwidth is possible because of the increased luminance carrier from 3.4 megahertz (MHz) to 5.4 MHz.
-Note also that the luminance modulator bandwidth is increased: in contrast to standard VHS' frequencies of 3.8 MHz (synch tip) to 4.8 MHz (peak white), S-VHS uses 5.4 MHz synch tip and 7.4 MHz peak white.
-Increased luminance bandwidth produces a 60% improvement in (luminance) picture detail, or a horizontal resolution of 420 vertical lines per picture height – versus VHS's 240 lines.
+The luminance modulator bandwidth also is increased: in contrast to standard VHS's frequencies of 3.8 MHz (synch tip) to 4.8 MHz (peak white), S-VHS uses 5.4 MHz synch tip and 7.0 MHz peak white.
+Increased luminance bandwidth produces a 60% improvement in luminance picture detail—a horizontal resolution of 420 vertical lines per picture height, versus VHS's 240 lines.
 The often quoted horizontal resolution of "over 400" means S-VHS captures greater picture detail than even NTSC analog cable and broadcast TV, which is limited to about 330 television lines (TVL).
-In practice, when time shifting TV programs on S-VHS equipment, the improvement over VHS is quite noticeable.
-Yet, the trained eye can easily spot the difference between live television and a S-VHS recording of it.
+In practice, when time-shifting TV programs on S-VHS equipment, the improvement over VHS is noticeable.
+Yet, the trained eye can easily spot the difference between live television and an S-VHS recording of it.
 This is because S-VHS does not improve other key aspects of the video signal, particularly the chrominance (chroma) signal.
 In VHS, the chroma carrier is both severely bandlimited and noisy, a limitation that S-VHS does not address.
 Lack of color resolution was a deficiency shared by S-VHS's contemporaries, such as Hi8 and ED-Beta – all of which were limited to 0.4 megahertz or 30 TVL resolution.